-Steps to Literacy increased manufacturing efficiency with inventory tracking software, allowing them to offer 26,000 products to school districts.
+Steps to Literacy increased manufacturing efficiency with inventory tracking software, allowing them to offer 26,000 products to school districts, and thus became an established brand in the DTC model.
+This DTC company sells exclusively developed educational resource products directly to school districts.
 This company sells exclusively developed educational resource products directly to school districts.
 They can attribute success in part through their inventory management software.
 A lack of demand was not an issue; it was meeting the demand for the orders.

 Once they used inventory software, it became easy for them to stay on top of demand and inventory updates, and they discovered they could scale back other costs.
+They are also able to instill brand loyalty and improve customer relationships.
 Using an all-in-one inventory tracking software solution, Steps to Literacy discovered that the other successes in budgeting and labor costs were a direct correlation to the software.

 Spark R&D uses software to manage inventory for orders on its e-commerce shop, but also partners with dealers in multiple countries.
 Customers can buy snowboard binding products directly from Spark R&D’s website.
-Even though the company was a humble startup, it has grown to require multiple employees to assist in daily operations.
+Even though this DTC brand was a humble startup, it has grown to require multiple employees to assist in daily operations.
 Their system did not have a specific way to manage invoices, vendors, and inventory successfully in real-time.